 Growing up in a Mediterranean country influenced my eating preferences in such a way that I consumed more veggies and grains than the Average American.
 If there wasn't' a protein, a carb, a veggie dish and a salad at the table, my table was not complete.
 I did indulge in sweets, ate a lot of cheese and yogurt, and occasionally would include fried foods to my diet.

 As I got older I tried to curb the sweets and fried foods.
 I have never been into rigorous exercise, preferring walks and dancing.
 Then stress took over for a few years.
 I got divorced, lost a sister to cancer, a brother in law two years later, got laid off after 14 1/2 years, and opened a Cafe in 2010 that needed my full-time presence 6 days a week.

 A life lesson awaited me.
 I no longer have the luxury of dilly-dallying about what I should or shouldn't eat.
 It's all very clear, very black and white.
 I don't cheat because I can't afford to.
 My food, like your food, is my medicine.

 Had I been on my current diet all those years, and taken the right supplements, I feel in my heart that I would have avoided this specific experience.
 The lesson would have come packaged some other way.

 Don't get me wrong, I am grateful for the learning and tremendous eye-opening experience.
 It has now given me the ability to be of service to others going through Cancer, or wanting to do whatever it takes to help prevent it.
 A gift.

-But please don’t wait to have such a reason to take a good look at foods you eat, and what they are doing to your body and immune system.
+But please don't wait to have such a reason to take a good look at what you eat, and what your diet may be doing to your body and immune system.